 An Open Letter to Disney Cruise Line

 We’ve just returned from our third cruise with you in Europe.
-There are a lot of things that you do well, and I’ve recommended you before in my Disney Cruise Review and Things to Do in 2016 posts.
+There are a lot of things that you do well, and I’ve recommended you before in my Disney Cruise Line Review and Things to Do in 2016 posts.
 But Disney cruises aren’t perfect, and especially given the premium price you charge, there are a lot of improvements you should make.
 The Questionnaire that you distribute at the end of each cruise doesn’t have room for comments (despite staff referring to it as a “Comment Card”), so please consider this my actual Comment Card.

 One more comment on Cabanas: the knives are terrible.
 There is no difference between the top edge of the knife and the bottom.
 We tried to cut through a lime one day and couldn’t do it.
 My kids struggled to even cut pancakes.
 Given that you have sharper knives in the other restaurants, with real serrations, I’m not sure why you restrict Cabanas to butter spreaders?
 Do people get so annoyed at the overcrowding that they start looking at the knives as weapons?
 Towards the end of the trip we purchased disposable plastic knives in one of the ports and brought them to Cabanas for breakfasts and lunches, greatly improving our ability to actually cut food.

-Every night in our cabin there was a Port Shopping Guide and Map for the next day’s destination.
+Every night in our cabin, there was a Port Shopping Guide and Map for the next day’s destination.
 And every guide/map on our three cruises was terrible.
 Very few of the maps showed pedestrian walking areas or parks.
 None showed playgrounds.
 What if you made these handouts really good guides to the cities for the people who wish to wander around town?
 Map out all of the kid-friendliest walking destinations.
 Give transportation options.
 Have a list of the top 20 family-friendly local restaurants (per TripAdvisor or Yelp) and note those on the map.

 Check out the map below.
-This is typical – a very basic map with lots of wasted space.
+This is typical on a Disney cruise line – a very basic map with lots of wasted space.
 It wouldn’t cost you any more to print a good map instead of a bad map, except for a little bit of initial research.
 And I fully understand that these maps are funded by the advertisers on there, but what are you getting from them – a few hundred dollars?
 A thousand dollars?
 The passengers on our 12-night Disney Magic cruise paid at least $6 million (my rough aggregated estimate) to sail with you.
 That passenger revenue should be prioritized/recognized over the tiny amount of port advertising revenue.

-Ship / Destination
+Disney Cruise Line Ship / Destination

 I appreciate that you add different European itineraries every year.
 We had previously done two Mediterranean cruises and the ship was perfect for those warm-weather destinations.
 With the pool being a major attraction, the rest of the ship never felt crowded.
 We could find seats at the movie theater.
 We could always find a table in Cabanas for breakfast or lunch.
 However, in northern Europe the ship didn’t function as well since virtually no one used the pool.
 Several times we tried to go to a movie or a show in the Walt Disney Theater and it was standing room only.
 It’s simply not as enjoyable to be on the Disney Magic when there’s not attractive weather.

-In Bergen, our last stop in Norway, there should have been a Customs station near the ship for people to get their VAT refund forms stamped.
+In Bergen, our last stop in Norway, there should have been a Customs station near the Disney cruise line for people to get their VAT refund forms stamped.
 I witnessed over a dozen people asking the check-in personnel and Guest Services staff about this and no one had a good answer.
 Global Blue states on their website that they send someone onto ships at the last stop in Norway to coordinate customs stamps/refunds, but they were nowhere to be seen, and we never did get our Norwegian customs forms stamped, costing us NOK635 in lost refunds.
 Iceland worked far better – customs was right outside the ship.
 What happened in Norway?